umich-its-networking/git-training-pub/ex-branching-merging.md

 *A note on terminology:* GitLab calls this a "Merge Request"; GitHub calls its version of this proces a "Pull Request".
 They are bascially the same thing, but each platform has its own features and other things that it does with the process.
 It is also worth noting that this is not a native git feature, but one that platforms like GitLab, GitHub and BitBucket offer to streamline the workflow.

 Copy and paste that URL into your browser and follow the process to submit a pull request.
-You should make sure that you are requesting that this branch be merged into the the `master` branch on the maintainer's repository.
-If you followed the forking steps above, this should happen automatically because GitLab assumes that since you are a downstream contributor, you will want your changes merged upstream to the maintainer's repository.

-It is helpful to give the Merge Request a goot title and to add a description if more context or clarification is needed.
+It is helpful to give the Merge Request a good title and to add a description if more context or clarification is needed.

 Once you submit the form, you will be redirected to the newly created Merge Request.

 ## BOTH: Take a look at the Merge Request page

-Note that the merge request is part of the maintainer's project, but that anyone can participate in the discussion on this page,

 Trying writing a few comments in the discussion section.

 ## MAINTAINER: Review the Merge Request

 Go to the "Changes" section.
 You will see a diff of the contributor's changes.
 Make a comment in this diff by hovering over the last line in the diff, and clicking the little speech bubble that appears.
-Add the comment, "This looks good, but I prefer the greeting 'aloha'.
-Please update."
+Add the comment, "This looks good, but I prefer the greeting 'aloha'."

 ## CONTRIBUTOR: Respond to the review and make the requested change